-(1) Enterprise Value is calculated as the sum of our company's total debt and market value of outstanding securities, less non-controlling interest, and cash and cash equivalents.
+- (1) Enterprise Value is calculated as the sum of our company's total debt and market value of outstanding securities, less non-controlling interest, and cash and cash equivalents.
 Debt to Enterprise Value is our company's total debt as a percentage of Enterprise Value.
 Our management and the Board measure operating performance, liquidity, and credit strength in terms of leverage ratios such as Debt to Enterprise Value.
 Leverage ratios are widely used by investors, analysts and rating agencies in the valuation, comparison, rating and investment recommendations of REITs.
 Enterprise Value and Debt to Enterprise Value are not alternatives to net income, operating income, income from continuing operations or cash flows from operating activities as calculated and presented in accordance with GAAP.
-You should not rely on Enterprise Value and Debt to Enterprise Value as usbstitutes for any GAAP financial measures.
+You should not rely on Enterprise Value and Debt to Enterprise Value as substitutes for any GAAP financial measures.
 You should not consider these non-GAAP numbers in isolation, for the purpose of analyzing our financial performance, financial position or cash flows.
-Our company's computation of Enterprise Value and Debt to enterprise Value and performance, financial position or cash flows.
-Our company's computation of Enterprise Value and Debt to Enterprise Value and pets to enterprise Value and Debt to Enterprise Value; therefore, cauti

-(2) At December 31, 2024, we had 45,511 shares outstanding.
+Our company's computation of Enterprise Value and Debt to Enterprise Value may not be comparable to non-GAAP measures reported by other REITs that do not use, or have different interpretations of, Enterprise Value and Debt to Enterprise Value; therefore, caution should be exercised when comparing our company's non-GAAP measures to that of other REITs. - (2) At December 31, 2024, we had 45,511 shares outstanding.
 Closing price of a share of our common stock as reported on the New York Stock Exchange on December 31, 2024 was \$34.55 per share.